Ramanaa: Plot

 Public pressure from the sympathetic community and family makes the Chief Minister of Tamilnadu to visit Ramanaa in prison, and he offers Ramanaa a pardon.
 However, Ramanaa refuses, stating that only he must face the final consequences of his actions.
 He asks for a covert visit to his meet his children.
 He meets them when they are asleep and bids them a teary adieu.
 Students pour into the city and tensions build up.
 The government asks Ramanaa to give a speech to control the people.
 The next day Ramanaa appeals to the public and asks them to avoid corruption at all costs.
 Minutes later he is hanged.
 The constable is offered a promotion for his role in disbanding the ACF, but he refuses out of guilt.

 Production

 The film was initially titled as Valluvan.
 Yugi Sethu replaced R. Madhavan in the role of a constable in the film.
 A. R. Murugadoss initially wanted Natty Subramaniam to work as the film's cinematographer but then he was about to work on Black Friday (2004).

 Soundtrack

-The Ramanaa soundtrack was composed by Ilaiyaraaja, and is the only collaboration by Murugadoss and Ilaiyaraaja.
+The soundtrack was composed by Ilaiyaraaja, and is the only collaboration by Murugadoss and Ilaiyaraaja.
 The soundtrack has 8 songs.